focsiseta/WorkInProgressRefactor/README.md

  and other stuff

  I hope to make something more general purpose, not as powerful as unity, but at least something easy to use

+ # Problems

+ If you don't open index.html with support from a webserver, textures won't load (At least, I think.
+For now it seems like it, but I'm not entirely sure)